pramsey/pgsql-gzip/README.md

     --------------------------------------------------------------------------
      \x1f8b08000000000000132bc9c82c5600a2dc4a851282ccd48a12002e7a22ff30000000

-What, the compressed output is longer?!?
-No, it only looks that way, because in hex every character requires two hex digits.
+Wait, what, the compressed output is longer?!?
+No, it only **looks** that way, because in hex every byte is represented with two hex digits.
 The original string looks like this in hex:

     > SELECT 'this is my this is my this is my this is my text'::bytea;